artificialnatures/RiverMonitor/README.md

 The microcontroller is running an program written in the F# programming language using the [.NET](https://dotnet.microsoft.com/) software development platform.
 The source can be viewed on [GitHub](https://github.com/artificialnatures/RiverMonitor).

+### Build

+**From this folder:**

+Build the console application:

+`dotnet publish RiverMonitor/ConsoleApp/ConsoleApp.fsproj -c Release -r linux-arm64 --self-contained true -p:PublishSingleFile=true -o app`

-Build the console application using the [build.sh](build.sh) script on a system with a BASH shell and .NET 5 installed.
-Copy the built application from the build folder onto the Ubuntu server at `/home/ubuntu/rivermonitor`.
-Copy the [rivermonitor.service](rivermonitor.service) file onto the Ubuntu server at `/etc/systemd/system/rivermonitor.service`.
+Copy the built application from the build folder onto the Ubuntu server at `/home/ubuntu/rivermonitor`:

+`cp app/* /home/ubuntu`

+### Configure

+Copy the [rivermonitor.service](rivermonitor.service) file onto the Ubuntu server at `/etc/systemd/system/rivermonitor.service`:

+`cp rivermonitor.service /etc/systemd/system/rivermonitor.service`

+Copy the [50-cloud-init.yaml](50-cloud-init.yaml) file onto the Ubuntu server at `/etc/netplan/50-cloud-init.yaml`:

+`cp 50-cloud-init.yaml /etc/netplan/50-cloud-init.yaml`

+### Run

 Start the service by issuing the command:

 `systemctl start rivermonitor`